MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 In the default version :filelink:`/pkg/diagnostics/DIAGNOSTICS_SIZE.h` the storage array for diagnostics is purposely set quite small, in other words forcing the user to assess how many diagnostics will be computed and thus choose an appropriate size for a storage array.
-In the above file we've modified the value of parameter :varlink:`numDiags`:
+In the above file we have modified the value of parameter :varlink:`numDiags`:

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/code/DIAGNOSTICS_SIZE.h
        :start-at: numDiags =